Español

 For medical questions, we encourage you to review our information with your doctor.

 Chemo is an important part of treatment for rhabdomyosarcoma (RMS).
-Even if it appears that all of the cancer was removed by surgery, without chemo it is likely to come back.
+Even if it seems that all of the cancer was removed by surgery, without chemo it is likely to come back.

-After surgery, any tiny deposits of RMS that are still in the body can often be destroyed by chemo.
-If larger areas of tumor remain after surgery (or if surgery couldn’t be done for some reason), chemo (along with radiation) can often shrink these areas.
-In some cases it may shrink the tumor enough that surgery can remove the remaining tumor completely.
+After surgery, any cancer cells that are still in the body can often be killed by chemo.
+If larger areas of tumor remain after surgery (or if surgery could not be done for some reason), chemo (along with radiation) can often shrink these areas.
+In some cases, it may make the tumor small enough that surgery can remove all of the tumor that is left.

-Doctors give chemo in cycles, which is usually treatment on 1 or 2 days in a row, followed by days off to give the body time to recover.
+Doctors give chemo in cycles, which is usually treatment on one or two days in a row, followed by days off to give the body time to recover.
 For RMS, chemo is typically given once a week for the first few months, and then less often.
-The total length of treatment usually ranges from 6 months to a year.
+The total length of treatment usually ranges from six months to a year or more.

 Some drugs can be taken by mouth, but most are given IV (injected into a vein).